lt-537/Assignment-5-repository/README.md

 # Assignment-5-repository
 # module-05-repo
 I will be creating a list with my group's favorite songs.
 If you are a member of the group add your name followed by your favorite song in this format:
-Name : Yout favorite song
+Name : Your favorite song

+Latisha (Fav song currently): Over - Lucky Daye